ntex-rs/ntex/docs/7-io.md

 owns does not keep the task running, because its completion wakes the task again.

+Both readiness methods resolve to a [`Readiness`] value rather than a plain ready signal. `Readiness::Ready` allows the task to perform its next operation.
+`Readiness::Close` means the connection must be taken down: the task closes both directions and releases the socket, cancelling anything still in flight.
+For a socket this is `shutdown(SHUT_RDWR)` followed by `close()`.

+`Readiness::Close` covers a graceful shutdown and an immediate termination alike, and a task does not need to tell them apart.
+On the graceful path the I/O subsystem reports it only once buffered output has been drained, so in either case nothing is left to flush.

+Teardown is reported back through two methods.
+A transport that fails or decides to abort calls [`IoContext::stop`] with the error, which terminates the connection without draining pending work.
+Once transport teardown has actually finished, and regardless of which side initiated it, the task calls [`IoContext::stopped`].
+That is what completes [`Io::shutdown`], which resolves only after the backend reports the connection stopped, not merely when filter shutdown and flushing are done.

 Socket types integrate with the I/O subsystem by implementing [`IoStream`].
 Its `start()` method receives an [`IoContext`], starts the transport-specific tasks, and returns a [`Handle`] used to control or query the transport.